 October 7, 1971 - Pre-intermission break from MPR's first live broadcast of the Minnesota Orchestra, October 7, 1971.
 The orchestra has finished "The Flying Dutchman" conducted by Stanislaw Skrowaczewski and Hoehn speaks in the interval before it begins William Schuman's Symphony No. 3.
 Audio from highlight CD created in October 2010 when Hoehn was inducted into Museum of Broadcasting Hall of Fame.

-May 1, 1972 - Paul Gruchow interview with Father Lorrie Gavin and his sexuality and his vow of celibacy.
+May 1, 1972 - MPR’s Paul Gruchow interviews Father Larry Gavin, of Wilmont Minneosta, about his sexuality and his vow of celibacy.

-July 21, 1972 - A news feature with Phil Easton, the publisher of the Stillwater Gazette about giving furloughs to inmates of Stillwater Prison.
+July 21, 1972 - MPR’s Paul Gruchow interviews Phil Easton, the publisher of the Stillwater Gazette, about giving furloughs to inmates of Stillwater Prison.

 August 23, 1972 - A news feature about "The Military Order of Cooties," a group that disrupts military discipline.
 A parody by Dudley Riggs and the Brave New Workshop.